How To Train A Chihuahua

 Now comes the education process.
 You should start with basic commands: "come", "together" and "still".
 To better educate a chihuahua, professionals recommend using a clicker.

-Teach my Chihuahua to "come here"
+Teach your Chihuahua to "come here"

 - Next, repeat the process but without treats.
 If it doesn't work this way, repeat it with a treat, and be patient.

-Teach my chihuahua to stand still
+Teach your chihuahua to stop

 - Take your dog for a walk.